 Chapter Layout.
 Some of the pre-processing aspects regarding the regional mode have already been discussed in Section 2.3.
-Based on these prerequisites the exercises in this chapter (see Ex.
-C.6.1) will explain how to actually set up and run limited area simulations.
+Based on these prerequisites this chapter explains how to actually set up and run limited area simulations.

 In the following, technical details on the limited area mode are provided, in particular on how to control the read-in of initial data and boundary data.